textcreationpartnership/A02971/README.md

 ##Content Summary##

 #####Front#####
-A letter written by the king of Nauarr, to the three estates of Fraunce containing a most liuely des

 #####Body#####

-A letter written by the king of Nauarr, to the three estates of Fraunce containing a most liuely des **Types of content**
+1. ¶ A Letter written by the King of Nauarr to the three eſtates of France, containing a declaration of the ſaid King, vpon the matters happened in France ſithens the 23. of December 1588.

+**Types of content**

   * Oh, Mr. Jourdain, there is **prose** in there!